-Similarly, about 100 thousand Mexicans reside in Canada, being the second largest Mexican community abroad, after the United States, and that 60 thousand Canadians reside permanently in Mexico.
+Similarly, about 100 thousand Mexicans reside in Canada, being the second largest Mexican community abroad, after the United States, and 60 thousand Canadians reside permanently in Mexico.

 "This celebration reaffirms the pride that Mexicans feel to have a nation like the Canadian as a friend and ally," concluded Seade.

-For his part, the Ambassador of Canada in Mexico, Pierre Alarie, wrote in his Twitter account "Today we celebrate 75 years of being friends, partners and allies.
+For his part, the Ambassador of Canada in Mexico, Pierre Alarie, wrote in his Twitter account "Today we celebrate 75 years of being friends, partners, and allies.
 I'm excited to see how the relationship gets stronger every day. "